 - Assess and examine the joints of the body.

-- Provide both superficial and deep tissue sports massage.
+- Provide superficial and deep tissue sports massage.

-- Utilise sport and exercise principles to optimise preparation, and injury prevention programmes.
+- Use sport and exercise principles to optimise performance.

 WHAT IS SPORTS THERAPY?